Therapy dogs help people cope with difficult emotions and conditions that are beyond their control.

 Therapy dogs and dental anxiety

 Up to 80% of American adults suffer from some sort of dental anxiety.
-Using a therapy dog could be just what the doctor ordered for patients with severe dental anxiety, while providing an alternative to sedation dentistry.
+Therapy animals could be just what the doctor ordered for patients with severe dental anxiety, while providing an alternative to sedation dentistry.

 Above all, therapy dogs help anxiety by just being present.
 Sleeping in their lap while they undergo their procedure or petting the dog in moments of discomfort eases tension.
 As a result, the patient has a more positive experience at the dentist, and is more likely to visit regularly and avoid major and painful procedures in the future.

-Scientists are constantly diving into research to figure out how therapy dogs can be used in medical situations and how they can help patients with anxiety.
+Scientists are constantly diving into research to figure out how animals can be used in medical situations and how they can help patients with anxiety.

 If you can relate to any of the categories above – then consider a visit with Fender, the therapy dog at Bass Dentistry, and let him, Dr. Bass, and her team take care of you.